 Bear markets are not necessarily bad.
 Some people wait for bear markets to buy stocks in good companies at a cheaper price, in preparation for the next bull run.
 No one is really sure which point they are in during bull or bear markets; analysts might make predictions, and often experts will contradict each other.

 #9 – Pump-and-dump

-Unethical people do this by releasing and promoting false positive statements.
-This is why you have to research the company you want to buy into and make sure none of the people affiliated have history in pumping and dumping.
+This is why you have to be very careful with anything hyped up in the investment world.
+Research the company you want to buy into and make sure none of the people affiliated have history in pumping and dumping.

 EVEN IF you want to join, NEVER go all-in, never use 100% of your money.
 If you want, maybe 1%, max.
 That way you get to scratch your gambling itch (let’s call it what it is) and even if you lose it all, you still have 99% of your money.

 What other investment terms do you want to know?

 What other investment terms do you want to know, aside from the above?
 Put in the comments section, I’ll add on to and improve this list 🙂